JakeSteam/blog-programming/_drafts/2022-08-29-using-mvp-to-develop-features.md

 This works!
 The feature is delivered, and so long as the specifications were perfectly defined, it might be the best approach.

 Here's a representation of this workflow.
-The x-axis is time, y-axis is externally visible progress, where the horizontal line represents completion.
+The x-axis is time, y-axis is externally visible progress, where the thick black line represents completion.

 [![Traditional approach](/assets/images/2022/mvp-traditional-740w.png)](/assets/images/2022/mvp-traditional.png)
 {% comment %}